dustinpfister/blog_posts/_posts/canvas-hit-region.md

 ### 1.1 - A Basic bounding box method

 One way to make it so you have a hit area in the canvas is to use a basic bounding box collision detection method.
-This kind of method should be a part of a framework that you are using, if you are just going vanilla js style though you coukld start out with just something like this maybe.
+This kind of method should be a part of a framework that you are using, if you are just going vanilla js style though you could start out with just something like this maybe.

 ```js
 var bb = function (a, b) {